InnovaSalesLab-Dev/sally_love_real_estate/SETUP_GUIDE.md

 After setup:

-1. ✅ Test all 7 functions with sample data
+1. ✅ Test all 6 functions with sample data
 2. ✅ Make a test call to verify end-to-end flow
 3. ✅ Review transcripts and adjust prompts if needed
+4. ✅ Phase 2: Add appointment scheduling functionality
 4. ✅ Set up monitoring and alerts
 5. ✅ Train team on system capabilities
 6. ✅ Go live! 🚀